Yonkers, New York: Northwest Yonkers

-"Bronxville P.O."

-The neighboring Village of Bronxville's 10708 ZIP Code covers the Village of Bronxville proper, plus Chester Heights and other sections of the Town of Eastchester, parts of Tuckahoe, and the Lawrence Park West, Cedar Knolls, Armour Villa, and Sunnyside Park sections of Yonkers.
-These areas are collectively known as "Bronxville P.O."
-This brings the ZIP Code's population to 22,411 (2000 census), covering an area more than twice as large as the municipality of Bronxville itself and encompassing several institutions, including Sarah Lawrence College.

-Many of the residential properties located within Bronxville PO are within walking distance of Bronxville's downtown, but are officially within the municipal boundaries of the City of Yonkers.
-As such, residents of these areas do not pay Village of Bronxville property taxes, and cannot take advantage of the Village of Bronxville's nationally-recognized, elite public school system.

-These neighborhoods remain popular with families not requiring schooling for children, or who intend to send their children to private schools, such as those in Riverdale, Bronx, or religious schools in Yonkers or Bronxville.

-That said, the Yonkers Public school system has demonstrated dramatic improvement in student outcomes over the past two decades, and elementary schools located in Bronxville PO (and the neighboring Tuckahoe PO neighborhood of Yonkers) are more highly rated than many in Yonkers.

-All said, the greater Bronxville area comprises a larger population of more mixed income residents that is also more ethically and religiously diverse than those living within the Village itself.
-Many of Bronxville's downtown businesses rely on customers from these nearby neighborhoods, and many Bronxville business owners also live in neighboring Yonkers.

 Southeast Yonkers

 Residents of southeast Yonkers are primarily Irish- and Italian-American.
 A number of recent immigrants from Ireland live in the area.
 Its architecture more closely resembles that of parts of the Bronx, Brooklyn, Queens, and Staten Island than of points north.
 Southeast Yonkers is within walking distance of the Woodlawn and Wakefield neighborhoods of the Bronx.

 Eastern McLean Avenue, home to an Irish community shared with Woodlawn, is considered the hub of Yonkers by some.
 A portion of Midland Avenue in the Dunwoodie neighborhood has been called the city's Little Italy.
 Southeast Yonkers landmarks include the Cross County Shopping Center, Yonkers Raceway and St. Joseph's Seminary in Dunwoodie, which was visited by Pope John Paul II in October 1995 and by Pope Benedict XVI in April 2008.